 - Informational child content, such as footnotes, copyrights, links to privacy statement, links to preferences, and so on.

-On this site, the logo and tagline might be given a role of
+On a site, the logo and header content might be given a role of

 banner.
 The navigation tabs across the top would be identified as

 navigation.
-The site search would obviously be given a role of
+The site search form would obviously be given

-search.
-The links down the left side might be identified as
+<form role=search>.
+The related links in a side bar might be identified as

 complementary.
-The main body of this article would be
+The main body of an article would be

 main.
-The "See Also" links at the bottom would have a role of
+The footer content and link at the bottom of a page would have a role of

 Most pages can apply at least a few landmark roles now -